-- soft-macros: Every soft macro associated with the message, except the ones that start with a dot (.) character.
-Macros starting with a dot character are generated within syslog-ng OSE and are not originally part of the message, therefore are not included in this group.
-The soft-macros group also has the following alias: nv-pairs. - dot-soft-macros: Every soft macro associated with the message which starts with a dot (.) character.
+- nv-pairs: Every soft macro (name-value pair) associated with the message, except the ones that start with a dot (.) character.
+Macros starting with a dot character are generated within syslog-ng OSE and are not originally part of the message, therefore are not included in this group. - dot-m-pairs: Every soft macro (name-value pair) associated with the message which starts with a dot (.) character.
 For example, .classifier.rule_id and .sdata..
-Macros starting with a dot character are generated within syslog-ng OSE and are not originally part of the message.
-The dot-soft-macros group also has the following alias: dot-nv-pairs. - all-soft-macros: Include every soft macro (equivalent to using both soft-macros and dot-soft-macros).
-The all-soft-macros group also has the following alias: all-nv-pairs. - rfc3164: The macros that correspond to the RFC3164 (legacy or BSD-syslog) message format: \$FACILITY, \$PRIORITY, \$HOST, \$PROGRAM, \$PID, \$MESSAGE, and \$R_DATE.
+Macros starting with a dot character are generated within syslog-ng OSE and are not originally part of the message. - all-nv-pairs: Include every soft macro (name-value pair).
+Equivalent to using both nv-pairs and dot-nv-pairs. - rfc3164: The macros that correspond to the RFC3164 (legacy or BSD-syslog) message format: \$FACILITY, \$PRIORITY, \$HOST, \$PROGRAM, \$PID, \$MESSAGE, and \$R_DATE.
 The rfc3164 group also has the following aliases: core, base.
 Note that the value of \$R_DATE will be listed under the DATE key. - rfc5424: The macros that correspond to the RFC5424 (IETF-syslog) message format: \$FACILITY, \$PRIORITY, \$HOST, \$PROGRAM, \$PID, \$MESSAGE, \$MSGID, and \$R_DATE.
 The rfc5424 group also has the following alias: syslog-proto.
-Note that the value of \$R_DATE\$ will be listed under the DATE key. - The rfc5424 group does not contain any metadata about the message, only information that was present in the original message.
+Note that the value of \$R_DATE will be listed under the DATE key. - The rfc5424 group does not contain any metadata about the message, only information that was present in the original message.
 To include the most commonly used metadata (for example, the \$SOURCEIP macro), use the selected-macros group instead. - all-hard-macros: Include every hard macro.
 This group is mainly useful for debugging, as it contains redundant information (for example, the date-related macros include the date-related information several times in various formats). - selected-macros: Include the macros of the rfc5424 group and the most commonly used metadata about the log message: the \$TAGS, \$SOURCEIP, and \$SEQNUM macros. - sdata: The metadata from the structured-data (SDATA) part of RFC5424-formatted messages, that is, every macro that starts with .
 SDATA. - everything: Include every hard and soft macros.
 This group is mainly useful for debugging, as it contains redundant information (for example, the date-related macros include the date-related information several times in various formats).